mroy31/pynetem/docs/source/topology.rst

     [[switch_name]]
     type = vde|ovs

-An OpenVSwitch switch take no agument.
+An OpenVSwitch switch take no argument.
 On the other side, a VDE switch takes 1 argument:

   * ``tap`` (boolean, required): set to yes if you want add a tap interface named *VDE<sw_name>* connected to the switch.
-It can be useful if you want to capture trafic on that switch.
+It can be useful if you want to capture traffic on that switch.

 Bridges
 -------
 In the ``[bridges]``, you can add some bridges to the topology.
-A bridge should be declared if you want to commnicate with the host network.
+A bridge should be declared if you want to communicate with the host network.
 A bridge takes only 1 argument:

   * ``host_if`` (string, required): the name of the host interface that will